szaimen/Nextcloud-NAS-Guide/README.md

 1. Now select if the share shall be **writeable**, which you should most likely answer with `Yes`
 1. After restarting Samba, the SMB-share should be successfully created!
 1. Select that you **want to mount** the same directory to Nextcloud as local storage (you are making the path that you've chosen in the beginning accessible in Nextcloud this way)
-1. You can now change the mount name of your directory for the usage in Nextcloud.
+1. You can now change the name of your directory for the usage in Nextcloud.
 Recommended is to just use the already chosen name.
-1. Now choose if the mount shall be **writeable** in Nextcloud, which you should most likely answer with `Yes`, too
-1. Choose if you want to enable **sharing** for this mount, which you should most likely answer `Yes`, too
-1. Now select any Nextcloud users and/or groups you would like to **share the mount with**.
-Here you should do the same like you did in **point 6**.
-1. Now everything should get set up automatically.
+1. Now everything should get set up automatically
 1. Enabling Inotify is **not** recommended and normally not necessary

 **Now repeat that method for the whole list that you've made, starting at point 2.**